 Public interest concerns may well justify publication of ill-gotten private information, and legal protection for such publication is often precisely what the First Amendment envisions.
 But the public interest rarely if ever justifies an underlying cybercrime, and otherwise protected publishers can be held liable if they are involved in an unauthorized acquisition.

-As such, publishers should also give weight to whether information was obtained via unauthorized intrusion.
+As such, publishers should give weight to whether information was obtained via unauthorized intrusion.
 Cybersecurity challenges are meaningful enough without additional incentives to steal information.
 Neither the Fourth Amendment nor the related exclusionary rule should apply to the press, but that is not to say that journalistic ethics cannot consider ways the media might reduce incentives to engage in cybercrime.

 I agree with interpretations of the First Amendment finding important protections for publication of private information without consent.
 And I concur that, as a matter of principle, the public interest can at times justify such publication.
 But too often the “public interest” defense is a post hoc rationalization rather than a justification.